SheetalK99/Popularity-Ranking/README.md

 * Step 2 : Understanding the data by creating simple visualisations like charts
 * Step 3:  Cleaning the tweets.
 For example, removing emoticons
 * Step 4 : Analyze the tweets to compute popularity
-* Step 5 : Create visualisation across different segments like geographic locations
+* Step 5 : Create interactive visualisation across different segments like geographic locations